[Last updated: June 29, 2020 | 2:50 p.m.]

-This resource guide is intended to help Mid-Southerners find local support if they need it and provide local support if they’re able.
+This guide is intended to help Mid-Southerners find and lend support.
 See something we missed or need to update?
-Please let us know.
-Message us on any social media platform or email [email protected]
+Message us on social or email [email protected]

 Scroll to find the section you need: